USS North Carolina (1820)

 After a period in ordinary at Norfolk, North Carolina decommissioned on 30 October 1836 to fit out for the Pacific Squadron, the one other area where ships of her vast size could be employed.
 Only the Mediterranean and the western coast of South America at that time offered ports which could accommodate ships of great draft.
 Again flagship of her station, flying the pennant of Commodore Henry E. Ballard, North Carolina reached Callao, Peru, on 26 May 1837.
 With the War of the Confederation raging between Chile and Peru, and relations between the United States and Mexico strained, North Carolina protected the important American commerce of the eastern Pacific until March 1839.
-Since her great size made her less flexible than smaller ships, she returned to the New York Navy Yard in June, and served as a receiving ship until placed in ordinary in 1866.
+Since her great size made her less flexible than smaller ships, she returned to the New York Navy Yard in June, and served as a receiving ship.
+During the American Civil War, African Nova Scotian sailor Benjamin Jackson was assigned to this ship before being transferred to the West Gulf Blockading Squadron.
+The North Carolina was placed in ordinary in 1866.
 She was sold while at New York on 1 October 1867.